 If you have established healthy boundaries with strong centering and grounding techniques, then working as a counselor or professional healer may be a great fit.
 Empaths are movers of energy and we can transfer healing energy to others while absorbing their emotional and physical ailments.

 I know this doesn’t seem like the ideal position for an empath.
-Many conjure up images of sleaze at the very thought of sales, but if it weren’t for sellling, many people would be unaware of how many things out there are available to improve their lives.
+Many conjure up images of sleaze at the very thought of sales, but if it weren’t for selling, many people would be unaware of how many things out there are available to improve their lives.
 The empath’s ability to read the needs of another allow them to effortlessly point that person toward the very thing which may change their lives.
-It is the reason I got into selling Young Living, and many other empaths thrive in sales-related businesses.
+Many empaths thrive in sales-related businesses.

 Empaths are often great communicators because, just as in sales, they know what someone needs to hear in order to understand.
 Teaching is a perfect way to be paid for your gift of touching many hearts and guiding others down the paths they were meant to find.